Out of the Blue

 Blue today and tomorrow

 We started this decade with a big change.
 In 2011, 3,000 employees relocated from our Southfield location to downtown Detroit’s GM Renaissance Center.
-Now we’re getting ready for more change: health care reform.
+We’ve been gearing up for more change: health care reform.

 As you can tell from our history, addressing the changing needs of health care is nothing new.
 Neither is our commitment to our members and Michigan.